CentaurusInfra/arktos/docs/design-proposals/node/Support-multiple-runtimes.md

 the POD (workload) to specify the desired configuration to run the containers specified in the POD.
 It is also opened the ways for dynamic scheduling logic for a POD to node with the specific runtime configurations.
 However the runtimeClass is designed merely for containers and depends on CRI implementations and configurations.
-It does not fit the requirements for Alkaid to support virtual machine runtime service natively.
+It does not fit the requirements for Arktos to support virtual machine runtime service natively.

 Mirantis CRI Proxy, along with its CRI implementation(Virtlet) provides a way run multiple CRI implementations on the node.
 Essentially it provides a layer between the node agent and multiple CRI implementations.
 By intercepting the gRPC call from node agent, the CRI proxy redirect the CRI request to the desired CRI service and returns the response to the node agent.
 It provides a decent way to run multiple CRI services at the node without change the Kubelet internal logic.
-However, the CRI proxy has a few limits that cannot fit the Alkaid's requirements:
+However, the CRI proxy has a few limits that cannot fit the Arktos's requirements:

 1. It is designed merely for CRI implementation, with all the internal logic in Kubelet, it will be hard support virtual runtime services natively